olivern123/dnd-course-project/01_project_formulation&requirements.md

-# Developer Blog Post #1 - Project Formulation & Initial Requirements
+# Blog Post 1 - Project Formulation & Requirements

 ## Project Domain
 Our project will focus on Environmental, Social and Governance (ESG) data management and reporting.